narengan/cis/getting-started.md

 | After you've created a resource instance and added a domain to it, you are not permitted to add new resource instances for IBM CIS.
 This restriction is enforced even if you delete a trial domain and then attempt to add a domain again to the same resource instance.
 You'll encounter an error if you attempt to do so.|

 ### Step 2.
 Add and configure your Domain.

-Initially, you will be greeted by a welcome page.
-Select **Let's get started** to begin setting up CIS.
+Select **Let's get started** from the welcome page to begin setting up CIS.

 ![Getting Started](images/overview-setup-step1.png)